 Multiple efforts were made throughout the year to improve patient access to care and efficiency of services.
 The Community Mental Health Services Division implemented a uniform policy regarding a Level of Care system which aims to ensure patients are properly matched to the correct frequency and intensity of services.
+The average for placing patients in an appropriate Level of Care (LOC) within sixty days was 91%.
 Engagement processes continued to be implemented this year to engage patients who have dropped-out of services.
 The efficiency of patient movement through our system has been a primary focus of the Utilization Division as Center growth this year exceeded expectations, with added benefit of telehealth services.
 More patients had access to services from Berkeley Mental Health as our community continues unprecedented growth.
-Managed Care authorization processes this year were further refined this year and no authorization requests were denied for clinical reasons.
+Managed Care authorization processes this year were further refined with very few denials.